itisteddy/fan-club-z/.artifacts/prod-verify-2.0.77-update.md

 - Verify deep linking works for public URLs
 - Check that auth state persists correctly across page refreshes
 - Ensure no memory leaks in auth sheet components

+## 🎯 **MANUAL TESTING REQUIRED**

+The automated tests confirm the technical deployment is successful.
+Manual testing is needed to verify:
+1. Auth sheet opens for write actions when signed out
+2. Resume-after-auth flow works correctly
+3. UI consistency across all pages
+4. Mobile experience is smooth